+The auto defect attorneys at The Ammons Law Firm prosecute all types of auto defect cases that result in serious injury or death.
 Cars, trucks, and other types of vehicles can have any number of defects—whether in the design of the vehicle itself, the way in which it was manufactured, or in the manufacturing or installation of a single part.
-These cases are notoriously difficult to prove, however, as it is not always immediately obvious that an auto defect led to an accident or resulted in more severe injuries.
+These cases are notoriously difficult to prove and require the help of trained experts in engineering, biomechanics, and other disciplines.
+Additionally, many defects are not readily apparent at the time of the crash, for instance, whether a seatbelt engaged properly, but can be identified with the help of trained attorneys.

 - Airbag defects